-- Students who wish to withdraw from the University during the time period after midterm through the first day of final exams must complete an official withdrawal form and an exit interview with the designated withdrawal official at the student's home location. - Withdrawal after midterm will result in a grade of WP or WF, depending on the instructor's assessment of the student's academic performance in the class at the time of withdrawal.
+- Students who wish to withdraw from the University during the time period after the last day to withdraw without academic penalty through the first day of final exams must complete an official withdrawal form and an exit interview with the designated withdrawal official at the student's home location. - Withdrawal after the last day to withdraw without academic penalty will result in a grade of WP or WF, depending on the instructor's assessment of the student's academic performance in the class at the time of withdrawal.
 A WP, withdrawal passing, is non-punitive.
 A WF, withdrawal failing, is punitive.
 The grade WF will be calculated as an F in the student's grade point average.

-DANTES SUBJECT STANDARDIZED TEST SCORES
+DSST (DANTES SUBJECT STANDARDIZED TEST) SCORES